 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 x Filed d by the Registrant Filed by a Party other than the Registrant Chec k the appropriate box: x P Preliminary Proxy Statement □С Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) □D Definitive Proxy Statement D Definitive Additional Materials □ Se oliciting Material Pursuant to §240.14a-12 Zivo Bioscience, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment t of Filing Fee (Check the appropriate box): X No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) F Proposed maximum aggregate value of transaction: (5) Total fee paid:
+20549 x Filed by the Registrant Filed by a Party other than the Registrant Check th ne appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 Zivo Bioscience, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of F iling Fee (Check the appropriate box): x No fee re equired.
+Fee com puted on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggr egate number of securities to which transaction applies: nit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount hich the filing fee is calculated and state how it was determined): (4) Propo osed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials. offsetting ox if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the g fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and of its filing.
+(1) Amo unt Previously Paid: (2) Form , Schedule or Registration Statement No.: (3) Filing g Party: (4) Date Filed: